Southwestern Chicken Soup uses pantry ingredients for a quick and satisfying meal that’s incredibly easy to make.

 You can choose whatever beans you want to use in this recipe, though black beans, pinto beans, and white or northern beans are the best because of their texture.
 If you only have a jar of kidney beans, don’t let that hold you back.
 It’ll turn out just as good.

-You can also cook dried beans in this recipe, if you’re using the Instant Pot.
-Add the dried beans to the Instant Pot with the correct amount of water, according to the package and cook for 30 minutes on high pressure.
+If you’re using the Instant Pot, you can even use dried beans for this recipe.
+Did you know that it only takes about 30 minutes to cook dried beans in the Instant Pot?
+There’s no need to soak them beforehand.
+Just add the dried beans to the Instant Pot with the correct amount of water, according to the package and cook for 30 minutes on high pressure.

-Then you can proceed with this recipe, using the cooked beans as a substitute for canned beans.
+Once you’ve cooked the beans, you can proceed with this recipe, using the beans you just cooked as a substitute for the canned beans.

 Like this recipe?
 Here are a few others to try:

 Like this recipe?
 We’d love for you to share it on your Pinterest board!
 Click to follow our Pinterest boards so you can find all our recipes!

 Instagram it!
 If you try this recipe please tag #AFoodLoversKitchen on Instagram or Twitter.
 We love to see your photos of our recipes!
 Also follow us on Instagram, Twitter and Facebook to keep up on what we’re cooking up.

 Southwestern Chicken Soup